daydayupPro/KDDCup2020_AutoGraph/README.md

 * DropEdge: I have a try, but the result does not meet expectations, waiting the version of Pyg to validating.

 ## Inference
-The majority of my work is based on the PyG and the author of PPNP, thanks a lot.
+The majority of my work is based on the PyG and PPNP, thanks a lot.
 ```
 @inproceedings{Fey/Lenssen/2019,
   title={Fast Graph Representation Learning with {PyTorch Geometric}},